bdharva/bdharva.github.io/_posts/blog/2016-09-29-d3-mapping-sales.md

 	import urllib.request, ast, csv, json

 The `csv` and `json` modules are useful for reading and writing files of those respective types, `urllib` is what we'll be using to make API calls, and `ast` will allow us to parse the responses from those requests into a usable format.
 The first thing we want to do is to read in the sales data and aggregate order totals by zip code.
-Before we read it in, we'll define a class for these zip code areas.
+Before we read it in, we'll define a class that we'll use instances of to store zip code areas and their corresponding data.

 	class Area: